apiavare/blog/content/english/blog/backpacking-basics.md

 {{< cloudimg id="blog/backpacking-basics-4_xns3i4" caption="Meals during backpacking" >}}

 * Dinner : Instant Noodles, rice with an instant curry, rottee, bread
-* Breakfast: Bread with butter/jam, cereals, samaposha, tea, or coffee, if you have time to prepare something for the lunch as well.
+* Breakfast: Bread with butter/jam, cereals, samaposha, tea, or coffee.
+If you have time, prepare something for lunch as well.
 * Lunch: Bread with butter/jam, samaposha, fruits, snacks

 ## Get ready for your trip

 When you get everything mentioned above arranged, your backpack is ready for your trip.
 Nevertheless, do yourself is up to take this challenge?
-Therefore, follow the below steps to get yourself physically, mentally and legally prepared for your first backpacking trip.
+Follow the below steps to get yourself physically, mentally and legally prepared for your first backpacking trip.

 {{< cloudimg id="blog/backpacking-basics-5_dfq6pv" caption="Getting ready for the trip" >}}